jingx23/timetrack/README.md

 timetrack
 =========

-Summarizes your logged time from jira
+Summarizes your daily logged time from jira

 ```
 usage: timetracker